syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/getting-started.md

 ---
 layout: post
-title: Getting Started with Syncfusion NavigationDrawer for Xamarin.Android
+title: Getting Started with Syncfusion® NavigationDrawer for Xamarin.Android
-description: Learn here about getting started with Syncfusion Xamarin.Android NavigationDrawer control, its elements, and more.
+description: Learn here about getting started with Syncfusion® Xamarin.Android NavigationDrawer control, its elements, and more.
 platform: xamarin.android
 control: NavigationDrawer
 documentation: ug